 First, only States can confer nationality.
 People living in regions not considered a State, or in a newly emerged State, may face difficulties being recognized as a citizen.
 To determine if someone is stateless it is not necessary to check all 193 States to see if they recognize the person.
 Rather, each State which a person may have a link to through birth, parents, residence, or marriage may be considered for nationality.
-Also, important here is how a State confers recognition, that is what department or what documents are necessary to be recognized as a citizen.
+Also, important here is how a State confers recognized as a citizen.
 Governments may be underfunded and not have the resources to provide the documentation like passports or birth registration, or decide not to provide them because of some kind of discrimination.